2600hz/kazoo/applications/crossbar/doc/storage.http.md

 ### On save

-Now, when a voicemail is saved to the account, your web server will receive a PUT/POST request to `PUT req /some_prefix/{ACCOUNT_ID}/{MESSAGE_ID}/uploaded_file_{TIMESTAMP}.mp3` with the binary data as the body.
+Now, when a voicemail (for instance) is saved to the account, your web server will receive a PUT/POST request to `PUT req /some_prefix/{ACCOUNT_ID}/{MESSAGE_ID}/uploaded_file_{TIMESTAMP}.mp3` with the binary data as the body.
 Your web server will then need to respond with a 201 to let KAZOO know storing the data was successful.

 !!! note
 Save processing of the file for a later process; return the 201 to KAZOO as soon as your server confirms storing the file was successful locally.